Jonathan Winters: 1980s and 1990s career

 In 1987, Winters was featured in NFL Films' The NFL TV Follies.
 That same year he published Winters' Tales: Stories and Observations for the Unusual.
 In 1991 and 1992, he had a supporting role on Davis Rules, a sitcom that lasted two seasons (25 episodes), for which he won a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 He played Gunny Davis, an eccentric grandfather helping raise his grandchildren after his son lost his wife.

-In addition to his live-action roles, he was a guest star on The New Scooby-Doo Movies (in an episode where he also voiced an animated version of his "Maude Frickert" character) and as the narrator in Frosty Returns which airs annually aired during the Christmas season.
+In addition to his live-action roles, he was a guest star on The New Scooby-Doo Movies (in an episode where he also voiced an animated version of his "Maude Frickert" character) and as the narrator in Frosty Returns which airs annually during the Christmas season.
 Winters also provided the voice for the thief in The Thief and the Cobbler.

 In 1994, Winters appeared as a fired factory worker (credited as "Grizzled Man") in The Flintstones.
 In an interesting role reversal, he was the serious-minded secular police chief and uncle of the character Lamont Cranston (played by Alec Baldwin) in The Shadow.
 That same year he voiced Stinkbomb D. Basset in the episode "Smell Ya Later" on Animaniacs.

 Winters received eleven Grammy nominations during his career, including eight for the Grammy Award for Best Comedy Album; he won the Grammy Award for Best Spoken Comedy Album for Crank(y) Calls in 1996.

 In 1996, Winters played himself in Bloopy's Buddies, a children's TV series on PBS designed to teach children about health and nutrition and to encourage them to exercise.